History of Manchester: Post-war

 They since regained promotion to the top tier in 2001–02 and have remained a fixture in the Premier League since 2002–03.
 For 80 years until 2003, the club had played at the Maine Road stadium in the Moss Side area of the city, before moving to the City of Manchester Stadium to the east of the city centre, which had been constructed for the previous year's Commonwealth Games.
 In 2008, Manchester City was purchased by Abu Dhabi United Group for £210 million and received considerable financial investment.
 The club's next major trophy was the FA Cup in 2011.
 The club's first top division league title for 44 years followed in 2012, and a League Cup triumph followed in 2014.

 The club have now won seven domestic league titles.
 Under the management of Pep Guardiola they won the Premier League in 2018 becoming the only Premier League team to attain 100 points in a single season.
 In 2019, they won four trophies, completing an unprecedented sweep of all domestic trophies in England and becoming the first English men's team to win the domestic treble.
 Manchester City's revenue was the fifth highest of a football club in the world in the 2017–18 season at €527.7 million.
 In 2018, Forbes estimated the club was the fifth most valuable in the world at $2.47 billion.

 As with many British cities during the period.
 The 1950s and 1960s saw extensive re-development of the city, with old and overcrowded housing cleared to make way for high-rise blocks of flats.
 This changed the appearance of Manchester considerably, although the high-rise experiment later proved unpopular and unsuccessful.
-The city-centre also saw major re-development, with developments such as the Manchester Arndale.
+The city centre also saw major redevelopment, with developments such as the Manchester Arndale.